Diesel, petrol prices unchanged on Monday

-New Delhi: Oil marketing companies on Monday kept the prices of diesel and petrol unchanged across major Indian cities.
+New Delhi: Oil marketing companies have yet again kept the prices of diesel and petrol unchanged across major Indian cities on Monday.

 Accordingly, diesel and petrol prices in Delhi stood at Rs 86.67 per litre and Rs 95.41 per litre, respectively.